 1. One size doesn’t fit all

 Packing light means different things to different people at different times to different destinations.
 What works for one traveller may not work for another.
-While some ultralight packers travel for weeks or months with a small 20-litre backpack, most light packers aim for staying within an airline’s carry-on allowance.
+While some ultralight packers travel for weeks or months with a small 20-litre backpack, most light packers aim to stay within an airline’s carry-on allowance.
 Others need to travel with checked luggage for a variety of reasons and circumstances, while remaining committed to packing lighter.

 Incorporate other travellers’ suggestions only if they’re a good fit.
 That includes what you’ll find in these top twenty tips on how to pack light.
 Make your own decisions on whether or not to pack jeans or convertible trousers, or rolling is better than folding.
 Just because a universal sink plug, travel towel, headlamp, sleeping bag liner or duct tape are listed as indispensable items on seasoned travellers’ packing lists, they don’t have to be on yours.